Home Majors Economics

-Economics Degree
+Economics

 Students study how individuals, businesses, and governments allocate scarce resources, including microeconomic theory, macroeconomic policy, econometrics, and financial markets.
 Graduates typically pursue careers in finance, consulting, government economic policy, banking, market research, and data analytics, or continue to graduate programs in economics, law, or business.
 Economics is one of the highest-paying social science degrees, with graduates valued for their analytical and quantitative skills.

-What Economics Graduates Do
+What Economics graduates do

 Your economics degree trains you to understand the "why" behind decisions.
 Many graduates apply this in management, where you'll spend your days allocating budgets, structuring team incentives, and using data to justify strategic shifts.
 Others become market research analysts, designing surveys and analyzing consumer behavior to tell marketing teams what will sell.
 For those with strong quantitative skills, the path to data science is exploding; you’ll build complex models to forecast sales or optimize pricing.